This Day in History

 October 5, 1996

 Supercomputer Pioneer Cray Dies in Auto Accident

-The father of the supercomputer, Seymour Cray died due to injuries sustained in a car accident two weeks earlier.
-Cray was born Sept.
-28, 1925, in Chippewa Falls, Wis.
+The father of the supercomputer, Seymour Cray, died due to injuries sustained in a car accident two weeks earlier.
+Cray was born September 28, 1925, in Chippewa Falls, Wisconsin.
 Cray worked among computer pioneers after graduating from the University of Minnesota in 1951 with bachelor’s and master’s degrees.
-With several others, he founded Control Data Corp., where he built the CDC 1604 and CDC 6600; the latter was the most powerful computer of its time -- three times more powerful than IBM’s Stretch.
+With several others, he founded Control Data Corp., where he built the CDC 1604 and CDC 6600.
+The latter was the most powerful computer of its time -- three times more powerful than IBM’s STRETCH.
 Cray founded his own company, Cray Research, in 1972 and built supercomputers in a cylindrical design that aimed to cut down on the length of internal wiring.
 Crays are used primarily for scientific research and computer graphics.